 No. Other than highly invasive surgical intervention, there is no “cure” for eye floaters.
 Generally, they are annoying but pose no medical risk.

-It is important to note that floaters should not be painful or cause light sensitivity.
+It is important to note that floaters should not hurt or cause light sensitivity.
 If you experience these symptoms, or a sudden onset of multiple floaters, you should seek medical attention.
 Floaters can also appear as a symptom of head/eye trauma.

 Supplements for Eye Floaters & Eye Health